ryanemmans/ryanemmans/README.md

 - 📚  ***What am I reading?*** - "A Common-Sense Guide to Data Structures and Algorithms" by Jay Wengrow and "UI is Communication" by Everett N. McKay.

-- ⚡ ***What are my future plans?*** - I am aiming to teach myself Next.js, TypeScript, GraphQL, Flutter, Dart, and advanced CSS among many others as I pursue opportunities in UI design and front-end development.
+- ⚡ ***What are my future plans?*** - I am aiming to teach myself Next.js, Gatsby, Vue, Svelte, TypeScript, GraphQL, Flutter, Dart, and advanced CSS among many others as I pursue opportunities in UI design and front-end development.

 ## SKILLS: